herickbrandao/AnotherPHP/README.md

   );

   print_r($data);
-  # PS: if "sql" was a INSERT, you can get id by using: Database::lastId();
+  # PS: if "sql" was a INSERT, you can get id using: Database::lastId();
 }
 ```